Arabian wolf: Description

 The Arabian wolf is one of the smallest subspecies of wolf.
 It stands on average 25-26 in at shoulder height and the adult weighs an average of 45 lb.
 The cranial length of the adult Arabian wolf measures on average 200.8 mm, which is smaller than most wolves.
 Along with the Indian wolf, it is probably smaller than other wolves to help it adapt to life in a hot, dry climate.
 This is an example of Bergmann's rule, where mammal size varies by the warmth of their environment.
 Its ears are proportionally larger in relation to its body size when compared to other sub-species of Canis lupus, an adaptation probably developed to help disperse body heat (Allen's Rule).
-Arabian wolves do not usually live in large packs, and instead hunt in pairs or in groups of about three or four animals.

 They have a short thin coat which is usually a grayish beige color, "... a mixture of black and slightly buffy grey" according to Pocock.
+Melanistic (dark) Arabian wolves have been recorded in Saudi Arabia's western highlands.
 Similar to other canines, the Arabian wolf does not have sweat glands and so it must control its body temperature by rapid panting, which causes evaporation from the lungs.
 Occasionally the pads of the third and fourth toes are fused in the back; a feature which differentiates its tracks from a dog's.
 It is distinguished from the Indian wolf by its smaller skull, smaller size and thinner coat.

-Ecology
+Behavior and ecology

+Behavior

+Arabian wolves do not usually live in large packs, and instead hunt in pairs or in groups of about three or four animals.
+They are most frequently active around water sources at sunrise and mid-afternoon.
+However, they more commonly travel at night.
+Due to food availability, Arabian wolves often associate with human settlements.

 Diet

 Arabian wolves are mainly carnivorous, but also omnivorous and in some areas largely dependent on human garbage and excess products.
-Their native prey includes ungulates such as Nubian ibex, gazelles, and Asiatic wild ass, as well as smaller animals like hares and rodents.
+Their native prey includes ungulates such as Nubian ibex (Capra nubiana), gazelles (Genus Gazella), and Asiatic wild ass (Equus hemionus onager), as well as smaller animals like hares, rodents, small birds, and reptiles.
 They also eat cats, sweet fruits, roadkill and other carrion.
 Opportunistically, almost any small animal including fish, snails, baby baboons can be part of their diet.
-Because Arabian wolves can attack and eat any domestic animals up to the size of a goat, Bedouins and farmers will not hesitate to shoot, poison, or trap them.
+Because Arabian wolves can attack and eat any domestic animals up to the size of a goat, pastoral Bedouins and other farmers will often shoot, poison, or trap them.